-&lt;sup>3 While covenant-lite loan facilities are generally structured as term loans B, roughly half of the deals that contain a covenant-lite facility also contain a revolving line of credit.
-Billett et al. (2016) examine 53 such revolvers in detail and conclude that 49% of revolvers accompanied by a covenant-lite facility have no maintenance covenants, 40% have "springing" maintenance covenants that are only tested if the revolver is drawn down beyond a certain threshold, and only 11% have traditional maintenance covenants.
+&lt;sup>4 While covenant-lite loan facilities are generally structured as term loans B, roughly half of the deals that contain a covenant-lite facility also contain a revolving line of credit.
+Billett et al. (2016) examine 53 such revolvers in detail and conclude that 49% of revolvers accompanied by a covenant-lite facility have no maintenance covenants, 40% have springing covenants, and only 11% have traditional maintenance covenants.
 By contrast, in a recent paper, Berlin et al. (2018) argue that most covenant-lite loan facilities are accompanied by a tranche that does contain maintenance covenants.
 One reason for the difference in findings is that, as Berlin et al. (2018) show, firms that borrow using a covenant-lite term loan often already have a revolver with maintenance covenants in their capital structure.
 Further, Berlin et al. (2018) classify springing covenants as heavy, while Billett et al. (2016) classify them as lite.
-In any event, a borrower that has both covenant-lite and covenant-heavy loans at the same time can be compared to a borrower that issues both a bond and a traditional bank loan.
+In any event, as discussed in section 2.4, a borrower that has both covenant-lite and covenant-heavy loans at the same time can be compared to a borrower that issues both a bond and a traditional bank loan.